 Fieldwork Component: Students spend 12-15 fieldwork hours per week providing legal assistance to older adult patient-clients primarily in areas of advance health care planning, estate planning, and public benefits coverage.
 Students learn transactional lawyering skills such as drafting advance health care directives, durable powers of attorney for finances, and simple wills.
 Additionally, students evaluate patient eligibility for public benefits, including Medi-Cal, In-Home Supportive Services (IHSS), and Supplemental Security Income (SSI), and advocate for additional benefits as needed.
 During fieldwork hours, students interview and counsel clients at a UCSF medical clinic and in their homes over the course of several meetings, research legal issues, consult with the supervising professor and other mentor attorneys, manage multiple client cases, draft memos, write letters, execute legal documents, and perform all administrative functions necessary for client-based practice.
 Students learn interdisciplinary collaboration as they work closely with physicians and other UCSF medical professionals and engage in joint learning sessions.

-To enroll: We are now accepting applications for the Fall 2015 MLPS Clinic.
+To enroll: We are now accepting applications for the Spring 2016 MLPS Clinic.
 To apply, submit the UC Hastings Common Clinic Application along with your resume and statement of interest.

 For additional information, please see: